 Any Athlete (including any Athlete serving a period of Ineligibility) may be required to provide a Sample at any time and at any place by any Anti-Doping Organisation with Testing authority over him or her, subject to the limitations for Event Testing set out in Rule 5.3.

-DFSNZ shall have In-Competition and Out-of-Competition Testing authority over all Athletes who are nationals, residents, license-holders or members of sport organisations of New Zealand or who are present in New Zealand.
+The Commission shall have In-Competition and Out-of-Competition Testing authority over all Athletes who are nationals, residents, license-holders or members of sport organisations of New Zealand or who are present in New Zealand.

 Each International Federation shall have In-Competition and Out-of- Competition Testing authority over all Athletes who are subject to its rules, including those who participate in International Events or who participate in Events governed by the rules of that International Federation, or who are members or license-holders of that International Federation or its member National Sporting Organisations, or their members.